 A Tail Wagging Westchester Getaway

-Get your morning caffeine fix at Coffee Labs Roaster in Tarrytown.
+Get your morning caffeine fix at Coffee Labs Roasters in Tarrytown.
 With roasts like Doghouse Blend, Rockit Dawg and Circus Dog Espresso and its own canine mascot, this shop is as welcoming to pups as it is their human companions.

 Then it’s a short two-mile drive to Lyndhurst, where, when the world’s top purebred dogs aren’t vying for Best in Show this June, dogs on leash can explore 67 acres of beautifully landscaped grounds along the Hudson River.
 The estate’s Gothic Revival mansion was once inhabited by railroad tycoon Jay Gould, whose youngest son owned, bred and exhibited St. Bernards at Westminster at the turn of the 20th century.